Tithorea

 About Tithorea

-Tithorea Aesthetic Forest is a protected woodland area in the Central Greece region, situated in the foothills of Mount Parnassos near the ancient settlement of Tithorea, one of the oldest continuously inhabited sites in Greece.
-The forest covers mountainous terrain on the northern approaches to Parnassos, combining natural oak and fir woodland with cultural landscapes shaped by millennia of human presence.
-The Aesthetic Forest designation recognizes the area's scenic beauty and its importance as a transitional zone between the intensive agriculture of the Boeotian plain and the high mountain wilderness of Parnassos National Park.
+Tithorea Aesthetic Forest is a protected woodland area in the Central Greece region, situated in the foothills of Mount Parnassos near the ancient settlement of Tithorea, one of the historic cities of Phocis mentioned by the ancient traveller Pausanias.
+[1] The forest covers mountainous terrain at altitudes ranging from 500 to 1,200 metres on the northern approaches to Parnassos, combining natural oak and fir woodland with cultural landscapes shaped by millennia of human presence.
+[2] The Aesthetic Forest designation, established in 1979, recognizes the area's scenic beauty and its importance as a transitional zone between the intensive agriculture of the Boeotian plain and the high mountain wilderness of Parnassos National Park.
+[3]

 Wildlife Ecosystems